Isn’t that only for silly high school girls who write about their silly crushes on silly high school boys?

 Ok, not really… high school girls keep DIARIES.

-Traders keep trading JOURNALS.
+Forex traders keep trading JOURNALS.

 Two entirely different things!
 Get it right!
 Geez!

-Keeping a journal is actually a crucial task in any performance or goal-oriented endeavor.
+Keeping a trading journal is actually a crucial task in any performance or goal-oriented endeavor.
 The key is to have some way to measure, track, and stay focused on improving your performance.

 What “getting them duckets” means in simple terms is to become disciplined, consistent, and most importantly, profitable.